icicimov/blog/_posts/2014-8-7-Unified-Linux-Login-Privileges-and-Home-Directory-with-OpenLDAP-and-NFS.md

 root -- 36 0 0 4 0 0
 ```

-Next wecreate all the users with home dir under `/export/home`.
+Next we create all the users with home dir under `/export/home`.
 Then we set the disk quota for each user on that directory to around 4GB:

 ```
 root@file-server:~/scripts# for i in user1 user2 user3 user4 user5; do setquota -u $i 4194304 4194304 0 0 /export/home/; done